DeMaagern/Contracted-Tile-Hierarchies/README.md

 ## Documentation

-All code is documented and not minified.
+All code is rudimentary documented and not minified.